Wamboin

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Wamboin has 30 active public transport stops, all of which are bus stops.
-These stops are served by nine different routes that together offer 80 weekly passenger trips.
-Most residents commute outwards due to the area's residential nature, with cars being the primary mode of transport at 96%.
+These stops are served by nine different routes that collectively offer 80 weekly passenger trips.
+Most residents in this primarily residential area commute outward using their cars, which remain the dominant mode of transport at 96%.
 On average, there are 2.5 vehicles per dwelling, higher than the regional average.
-According to the 2021 Census, 18.6% of residents work from home, which may be influenced by COVID-19 conditions.
+According to the 2021 Census, 18.6% of residents work from home, a figure that may reflect COVID-19 conditions.

 The service frequency averages 11 trips per day across all routes, resulting in approximately two weekly trips per individual stop.